 Bolinas: Four Seasons Foundation, 1974

-Second, expanded edition, wrappers, 47 pages, includes three poems not in the original edition: “Celestial Estrangement”, “Submarine Languor”, and “To You Henry Miller”.
+Perfect-bound in printed and illustrated wrappers, 47 pages, includes three poems not in the original edition: “Celestial Estrangement”, “Submarine Languor”, and “To You Henry Miller”.
+Published as Writing 32.

 9. Lamantia, Philip.
 BECOMING VISIBLE